-Understanding Betfair’s Premium Charge…
+Understanding Betfair’s Premium Charge

-Once you do qualify to pay Betfair’s premium charge, an extra tab will appear under your account section (seen in the image above).
+Once you qualify to pay Betfair’s premium charge, an extra tab will appear under your account section (seen in the image above).

-Here’s a quick video sharing a few of my own thoughts from some time back…
+Here’s a quick video sharing a few of my own thoughts on dealing with the Betfair premium charge.

 Betfair Premium Charges: What’s the Qualifying Criteria?

-• Bet on more than 250 markets (lifetime of account)
+- Bet on more than 250 markets (lifetime of account)

-• Profitable account (lifetime of account)
+- Profitable account (lifetime of account)

-• Total charges equate to less than 20% of your profit (lifetime of account)
+- Total charges equate to less than 20% of your profit (lifetime of account)

 From this point, you then have a Betfair Premium Charge ‘allowance’ which equates to £1,000 worth of premium charges.
 Until recently, this was displayed on your premium charge statement before you began to pay.
 Now, you just get an email and the additional tab on your account.